Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

-In general, the PV algorithm relies mainly on the convexity of the obstacles involved.
+In general, the PV algorithm relies mainly on the convexity of the obstacles.
 The needed properties also hold for our setting.
-The high level scheme of our algorithm follows that of the PV algorithm, but with certain modifications.
-However, the most challenging task is to achieve a tight and optimal time bound for the algorithm.
-For the problem in \cite{ref:PocchiolaTo96} solved by the PV algorithm, this is easy.
-For our problem, the same analysis as for the PV algorithm does not work.
+The high-level scheme of our algorithm follows that of the PV algorithm, but with certain modifications.
+However, the most challenging task is to achieve an optimal time bound for the algorithm.
+A similar analysis to the PV algorithm in \cite{ref:PocchiolaTo96} does not work for our problem (or may only obtain an $O(n\log h+k)$ time solution as claimed in \cite{ref:PocchiolaTo96}).
 As shown later, our analysis needs numerous non-trivial new observations and novel ideas.
-Comparing with the PV algorithm, our algorithm and analysis explore more crucial properties and structures of the problem, which may be useful for solving other related problems as well.
+Comparing with the PV algorithm, our algorithm and analysis explore more crucial properties and geometric structures of the problem, which may be useful for solving other related problems as well.
 Further, our modifications to the scheme of the PV algorithm seem necessary (without them, it is not clear to us whether the scheme in \cite{ref:PocchiolaTo96} can be generalized to attain our optimal time bound).